redpesk-labs/red-pak/tests/README.md

 - CHECK_BWRAP          path of bwrap binary
 - CHECK_REDMICRODNF    path of redmicrodnf binary

-for the plugin of RPM use a file containing:
+For the plugin of RPM create a file containing:

 %__plugindir PLUGINDIR
-%__transaction_redpak %{__plugindir}/redpak.so" \
+%__transaction_redpak %{__plugindir}/redpak.so

+where PLUGINDIR is where the plugin is installed

-then either add it in file $HOME/.rpmmacros
+and either names it $HOME/.rpmmacros

-or use export varaible RPM_CONFIGDIR=DIR and in that DIR put a file containing
+or use export variable RPM_CONFIGDIR=DIR and in that DIR put the file